FxDK

 Excellent coding experience

-Thanks to the amazing the open source code editor by Microsoft, we’re able to integrate a cutting edge coding experience appropriately named FXCode.
+Thanks to the amazing open source code editor by Microsoft, we are able to integrate a cutting edge coding experience appropriately named FXCode.

 fxcode showcase